-Building a Leadership Development Platform
+Building a Leadership Development Program

 Many times in business we are challenged to think in terms of ROI: Return On Investment.
 However, thanks to Bennington and Laffoley (2012) there is another “ROI” that plays a major role in our decisions when it comes to the development and retention of our most valuable asset: people.
 That “ROI” is Risk Of (not) Investing.
-Less than ten percent of all organizations regularly evaluate the value of their Learning and Development efforts.
+Less than ten percent of all organizations regularly evaluate the value of their Leadership Learning and Development efforts.
 Even so, more HR departments than ever before are being asked to justify the money being put into their programs.
 The difficulty they face comes from the fact that such programs produce long-term values more readily than short-term effects.
 Since “It is difficult to remember your objective was to drain the swamp when you are up to your neck in alligators,” companies are reticent to invest in such efforts of potential value as training when facing a financial challenge.

 It was not until the 1990s that hard research was obtained to support the value of people-growth.
 In one study results showed that the more a company invested in developing its employees, the higher its stock value was the following year.
 However, even knowing that training does result in higher levels of promotion, retention, satisfaction, skills and knowledge accrued, it is still a challenge to convince top management to pay the bill.

 So how can you find the value in a leadership development program?
 There are a number of ways Fortune 500 Companies measure the value to them: